rmvpaeme/PIMS_MISC_SR/README.md

 The `./data` folder contains the dataframes from the RMarkdown file, the dataframes resulting from the initial `.xls` files, as well as descriptive statistics for these dataframes and lab values used in the figures.

 The `./plots` folder contains the figures and PRISMA diagram.

-The search strategy for the preprint servers is described in `preprint_search.R`